Thank you so much to The Washington Post for featuring my bathroom on their Timeless Paint Colours article, October 13, 2020 here.

 What’s fascinating about the world of colour, is that when you literally do volumes of colour consultations (like my team and I do in our eDesign department) you can instantly speak to where colour trends are right now and the direction that they are moving.

-Years ago when I was a member of a colour association.
-Whenever I was in a group setting talking about where colour was going, I was usually the most vocal.
+Years ago I was a member of a colour association and whenever I was in a group setting talking about where colour was going, I was usually the most vocal (are you surprised – ha, ha).
 And that was because I conducted so many consultations, I could confidently speak to where colour was trending.

 And as you all know, I love to share my insights.
 Writing a colour and design blog for the last 12 years obviously helps.